hslrock/github_guide/Chapter0.md

     https://github.com/<UserName>/<RepositoryName>.git

-Now under your previously made directory, type `git remote add origin youraddress`
+Now under your previously made directory, type `git remote add origin youraddress` in gitbash

     git remote add origin https://github.com/<UserName>/<RepositoryName>.git

-By using the push command, we can upload commits that were made in the previous sub-chapter to the GitHub website, it could ask you to type in your Github account information
+By using the push command, we can upload commits that were made in the previous step to the GitHub website, it could ask you to type in your Github account information

     git push origin master